KarMiles/polish-girl-painting/README.md

 **Authorization - dependent navigation**

 Navigation menu is dependent on current user profile.
+This is reflected in options available under the icon My Account:

+- Without logging in users are presented with the simplest menu: Register, Login.
+- Customer users after logging in have access to options: Share my experience, My Profile, Logout.
-Users without login are presented with the simplest menu due to limited authorization.
-This is reflected in My Account option.
-Staff users have access to Product, Blog and About/Testimonials Management.
-Registered clients have added option of checking and updating user information.
+- Staff users have access to Product, Blog and About/Testimonials Management.

+Registered clients have a possibility of checking and updating user information and adding their testimony.

+Staff users' authorisation is expanded by reading, adding, editing and deleting information related to products, blogs and testimonies.
+This is supported by appropriate links throughout the website.

 My Account - unregistered user:
 <details>